Transpro US Recalls Electric Scooters with Unauthorized Lithium-Ion Battery UL C Recall 2025

 The battery compartment of the recalled light-up ruler bracelets can be opened easily by children allowing access to the button cell batteries, violating the battery-operated toys requirements under the mandatory standard for toys.
 If a child swallows a button cell or coin battery, it can cause serious injuries, internal chemical burns or death.

-Where was it sold
+Where was it sold1 state

-Common questions about this recall →
+View all questions for this recall →

-Recent Pet Food Recalls
+Recent Pet Food recalls

 - Guangzhou Letao Keji Youxiangongsi, doing business as Letokids, of China Sanlebi Pet Vet Playsets Recalled Due to Risk of Serious Injury or Death from Ba Recall 20262026